bbauska/UofM-AdvStyling/readme.md

 <h2 name="ch2-3">2-03.
 Wire Frames</h2>

-Hi.
-Today, we&apos;re going to talk about wireframes and as we talk about them, I have to admit the way in which I teach web design doesn&apos;t really mimic the way you should really do it in the real world, in that I tend to talk about the coding aspects first.
+<p>Today, we&apos;re going to talk about wireframes and as we talk about them, I
+have to admit the way in which I teach web design doesn&apos;t really mimic the way you should really do it in the real world, in that I tend to talk about the coding aspects first.
 The things you can do to create something real right away.
-But this lecture should have really come earlier in the course, because your layout is one of the first things you should think about.
+But this lecture should have really come earlier in the course, because your layout is one of the first things you should think about.</p>

-If you&apos;re going off to be a web designer, you&apos;re going to need to realize that coding comes after your design.
+<p>If you&apos;re going off to be a web designer, you&apos;re going to need to
+realize that coding comes after your design.
 And wireframes provide a visual representation of your layout.
-This is what you&apos;re going to use when you decide it&apos;s time to start coding.
+This is what you&apos;re going to use when you decide it&apos;s time to start coding.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 60r. wireframe.showcase.com (56) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image060r.webp?raw=true"
-  style="width:40%"
+  style="width:60%"
   alt="wireframe.showcase.com." />
 </p>
-What do I mean by a wireframe?
+<p>What do I mean by a wireframe?
 Let me show you a few examples.
-Right here, I&apos;m at a site called wireframeshowcase.com.
+Right here, I&apos;m
+at a site called wireframeshowcase.com.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 60s. wireframeshowcase.com, #2 (57) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image060s.webp?raw=true"
-  style="width:40%"
+  style="width:60%"
   alt="wireframeshowcase.com, #2." />
 </p>

-And If you scroll through the page, kind of up and down, you can see that you see a little bit of a few different pages.
-Real pages but also you see some graphical sketches underneath them.
+<p>And If you scroll through the page, kind of up and down, you can see that you see
+a little bit of a few different pages.
+Real pages but also you see some graphical sketches underneath them.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 60t. wireframeshowcase.com, #3 (57) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image060t.webp?raw=true"
-  style="width:40%"
+  style="width:60%"
   alt="wireframeshowcase.com, #3." />
 </p>

-Let&apos;s go back up to the first one.
-Up here I&apos;m going to go ahead and go in and kind of show you what it means when we click on the view details.
-When I hover over the page you can see what the site&apos;s going to look like when it&apos;s set out on the screen.
+<p>Let&apos;s go back up to the first one.
+Up here I&apos;m going to go ahead and
+go in and kind of show you what it means when we click on the view details.
+When I hover over the page you can see what the site&apos;s going to look like when it&apos;s set out on the screen.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 60u. wireframeshowcase.com, #4 (58) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image060u.webp?raw=true"
-  style="width:40%"
+  style="width:60%"
   alt="wireframeshowcase.com, #4." />
 </p>
-But when I&apos;ve come off
+<p>But when I&apos;ve come off just a little bit, you can see that all those visual
-just a little bit, you can see that all those visual representations are actually based on very plain, very unstyled little documents.
-That&apos;s what we&apos;re going to talk about today.
+representations are actually based on very plain, very unstyled little documents.
+That&apos;s what we&apos;re going to talk about today.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 60v. decide on major content (58) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image060v.webp?raw=true"
   style="width:40%"
-  alt="Sketches vs. Wireframes." />
+  alt="Decide on major content." />
 </p>

-So, before you can start drawing, you need to decide what you need to have on your page.
+<p>Before you can start drawing, you need to decide what you need to
+have on your page.
 This includes both text and graphics.
 If it really needs to be there, you need to know at the beginning.
 What is going to be the best layout for this material?
 Once you know what you need to have, you can start thinking about different things such as, on a mobile view, we might want a different type of navigation bar.
-We want all the same material just a different layout.
+We want all the same material just a different layout.</p>

-When we&apos;re on a laptop view you might decide you want to add a little bit of extras but first you need to figure out how you&apos;re going to lay out those necessities.
+<p>When we&apos;re on a laptop view you might decide you want to add a little
+bit of extras but first you need to figure out how you&apos;re going to lay out those necessities.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 60w. mobile view (59) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">